Rasputinnnn/Discord-Source-Code/README.md

 # Discord-Source
-Educational purpose only dont use it for malicious things like exploit Im not responsable of your actions with
+Educational and Development purpose only dont use it for malicious things like exploit \n **Im not responsable of your actions with **